fictgenics/whatsapp-chat-analyzer/README.md

 Usage
-1 - Export the WhatsApp chat you want to analyze from WhatsApp 2 - Place the exported file in the data folder of the project 3 - Run the command python analyze.py in the terminal 4 - The results will be displayed in the terminal and a bar graph showing the number of messages sent by each participant will be saved in the results folder
+1 - Export the WhatsApp chat you want to analyze from WhatsApp 2 - Run the streamlit app
+3 - Place the exported file in the streamlit web app
+4 - Enjoy the analysis !!

 Results
 The results of the analysis include: